First Impressions (musical): Background

 Abe Burrows, who had previously written the books for the successful musicals Guys and Dolls, Can-Can, and Say, Darling, wrote the book for a new musical adaptation of Jane Austen's Pride and Prejudice.
 The score was credited to three authors: George Weiss, Robert Goldman, and Glenn Paxton, though composer Jule Styne, who produced the show under the auspices of the "Jule Styne Organization", was said to have augmented the score.
 The score mixes early-19th-century "period" music with standard Broadway idioms of the 1950s.
 The musical was originally titled A Perfect Evening, but before rehearsals began, the show's creators changed it to First Impressions, Austen's original, pre-publication title for Pride and Prejudice.

 The show was not a success.
 Burrows thought critics were hard on him because they wondered why a comedy guy would take on a "tired period drama," but he also took some unusual liberties with the story.
-The musical concentrates more than the novel does on Mrs. Bennet's perspective and on her tireless attempts to marry off her five marriageable daughters despite the family's lack of money.
-The emphasis on Mrs. Bennet is the result of having cast a star (Hermione Gingold) in what was meant by Austen to be a secondary role.
+In contrast to the novel, the musical concentrates more on Mrs. Bennet's perspective and on her tireless attempts to marry off her five daughters despite the family's lack of money.
+The emphasis on Mrs. Bennet resulted from having cast a star (Gingold) in what Austen meant to be a secondary role.

-When Jane Austen wrote her first novel, a novel about the Bennet family of Longbourn, she called it First Impressions, but she couldn't find a publisher.
-However, once Sense & Sensibility, Austen's second novel, became a popular success, T. Egerton of Whitehall, the publisher of Sense & Sensibility, agreed to release First Impressions with a new name: Pride & Prejudice.
-In this early instance of successful branding, a novel called First Impressions went nowhere, but given a new title, Pride & Prejudice quickly became one of the great classics of Western literature.
+When Austen wrote her first novel, about the Bennet family of Longbourn, she called it First Impressions, but could not find a publisher.
+However, once Austen's second novel, Sense & Sensibility, became a popular success, the book's publisher, T. Egerton of Whitehall, agreed to release First Impressions after changing the name to Pride & Prejudice.
+In this early instance of successful branding, the novel called First Impressions went nowhere, but given the title Pride & Prejudice quickly became one of the great classics of Western literature.